prince272/RGTechMessenger/README.md

 # RGTechMessenger - ASP.NET API & Next.js 🚀

-Welcome to RGTechMessenger, a starter template that combines an ASP.NET API backend with a Next.js frontend.
-This template provides a foundation for building modern web applications with a powerful backend and a dynamic frontend.
-Below you'll find details about the template's structure and its key components.

 ## Table of Contents 📑

 - [RGTechMessenger - ASP.NET API \& Next.js 🚀](#rgtechmessenger---aspnet-api--nextjs-)